 We’ve helped event planners, travel agents, religious organizations, and more set up reliable long-term charter bus services.
 Let us know what type of service you’re looking for and we’ll arrange the perfect bus rental to match!

 Shuttling guests around Tampa should be the least of your worries on your wedding day.
-With a shuttle bus rental from GOGO Charters, everyone can have a ride around town without having to drive themselves or worry about navigating traffic!
+With a wedding shuttle bus rental from GOGO Charters, everyone can have a ride around town without having to drive themselves or worry about navigating traffic!
 Let your guests relax on board with air conditioning, plush seats, and plenty of legroom.
 Guests can also hook up to the bus’s sound system to play music on the way to your reception.
 We’ll keep your day running like clockwork, from the ceremony to the reception to the afterparty and back to your hotel.

 Experience in writing about Tampa travel for 10 years and giving Tampa tours for 5 years.